maxine-janka/holbertonschool-simple_shell/README.md

 </div>

 ## Description
-Simple shell is a custom program that replicates basic features of the UNIX shell originally built by Ken Thompson.
+Simple shell is a custom program that replicates basic features of the UNIX shell, originally built by Ken Thompson.
 It was completed as part of a group project for Holberton School Australia.

 ## Requirements